BoevaLab/CanSig/README.md

 This repository accompanies [our preprint](https://doi.org/10.1101/2022.04.14.488324).

-_Note: This repository is in the development stage.
-We hope it will soon become available._
+_Note: This repository is in an experimental stage.
+Changes to the API may appear.__

 ## Resources